June 13, 2025

 Users appreciated how SAP Concur handles expense reports.
 It automatically imports expenses from corporate cards.
 The mobile app lets you snap a photo, and it syncs instantly.
 The OCR technology is pretty sharp at pulling details from receipt images, saving you from manual data entry.

 G2 reviewers were also impressed with the customizable dashboards.
-They could easily track spend, approvals, and pending tasks in one glance.
+They could easily track spend, approvals, and pending tasks at a glance.
 Plus, there are built-in policy enforcement tools that flag out-of-policy expenses automatically.
 For managers, this means compliance headaches are almost non-existent.

 Another frequent highlight in the reviews is the reporting capabilities.
 SAP Concur lets you generate custom analytics reports on spending patterns, policy adherence, and vendor usage.

-While the OCR tech is great, attaching receipts to expenses can sometimes feel like pulling teeth, according to G2 reviews.
+While the OCR tech is great, attaching receipts to expenses can sometimes feel little clunky, according to G2 reviews.
 The process isn’t always intuitive, especially on the desktop version, and uploading delays can test your patience.

-Users also disliked how the navigation wasn’t as smooth.
-Finding specific features often felt like a scavenger hunt.
-Even simple tasks like editing entries or attaching receipts involved more clicks than they should.
+Users also noted on G2 how the navigation wasn’t as smooth.
+Finding specific features or simple tasks like editing entries or attaching receipts can involve more clicks than they should.

 “Dealing with SAP Concur is a constant exercise in frustration.
 The system is incredibly slow, with pages frequently reloading at the worst possible times.
 What should be a quick expense reporting process turns into a long, drawn-out ordeal where you’re left staring at the screen, waiting for things to load or refresh — if they ever do.